 Primary Research Focus

-Dr. Francis has formed strong collaborations with experts in the fields of neurodevelopment, cell signaling, -omics methodology, and the development of therapeutics to define disease pathogenesis and identify novel therapies for rare diseases.
+Dr. Francis has formed strong collaborations with experts in the fields of neurodevelopment, cell signaling, -omics methodology, and the identification of therapeutic targets to delineate the impact of lipid metabolism on human health.

 About the Francis Lab